kbuksa/Final-Year-Project/diary.md

 Tomorrow will attempt to completely redo the wall follower program, without PID changes, instead using changing of states depending on what command should be done (eg: follow wall, find wall, etc.).

 Plan will be to show use of PID control in a separate program which I will think about in the later stage.

+# Week 20/02/23 - 26/02/23

+## 20/02

+Today took a detour to create a quick and brief proof-of-concept to show how OOP can be used with ROS, by using a class to handle the program.
+The program itself shows a car that can drive forward automatically, with scanner message showing distance to object ahead.

+This is achieved by subscribing to LidarScan to get the range ahead of car, and publishing the speed to AckermannDriveStamped.

+With this done, I will now focus on creating a new prototype for wall-follower, using states and OOP class method this week.